ConstantinLiviu/50-Projects-in-50-days---HTML-CSS-JavaScript/Day 22 - Drawing App/README.md

-# X - PROJECT TITLE
+# 22 - DRAWING APP

     Version 1.0:
     This canvas app offers users a simplified version of MS paint.
-It has minimal drawing instruments and allows users to reset the drawing area without refreshing the page
+It has minimal drawing instruments and allows users to reset the drawing area without refreshing the page.

     Project milestones are:
-    create page structure;
+     ✔  create page structure;
     basic styling;
     implement tools;
     responsive design;